 LIHI Certificate #178 - Freedom Falls Project, Maine

-The Freedom Falls Hydroelectric Project is located on Sandy Stream in Freedom, Maine, a small rural town in Central/Mid-Coast Maine, northeast of Augusta, in Waldo County.
+The Freedom Falls Project is located on Sandy Stream in Freedom, Maine, a small rural town in Central/Mid-Coast Maine, northeast of Augusta, in Waldo County.
 The site also houses The Mill School and The Lost Kitchen restaurant.
 The original dam structure dates back to 1834 when a gristmill was constructed on Sandy Stream.
 The property operated as a gristmill from 1834 to c.
 1894 and then as a woodturning mill from c.
 1894 to c.
 1967.
 From 1967 to 2012, the Mill at Freedom Falls was abandoned.
-In 2012, the Mill was purchased by the current owner.
-Rehabilitation was completed in 2013, which included the addition of hydropower generation.
+In 2012, the Mill was purchased and rehabilitation was completed in 2013, which included the addition of hydropower generation.
 Two dams lie upstream of the project, Sandy Pond #2, a breached dam owned by the project owner, and Sandy Pond #3, owned by the Town of Freedom.
 No dams are located downstream of the project before Sandy Stream and subsequently 25-Mile Stream join the Sebasticook River, a tributary to the Kennebec River.

 The project includes a dam, penstock, powerhouse, one turbine, and a short bypassed reach.

-The dam is a 12-foot tall, 90-foot-long stone masonry concrete-capped structure.
+The dam is a 12-foot-tall, 90-foot-long stone masonry concrete-capped structure.
 There are no flashboards.
 Water is conveyed from the dam to the powerhouse through a 60-foot-long penstock that creates a short bypassed reach in Sandy Stream.
 The powerhouse contains one turbine with an installed capacity of 0.35 MW.
 This fish-safe propeller turbine, a Natel Energy Restoration Hydro Turbine, was installed in December 2019 replacing the formerly installed Natel linear Pelton machine installed in 2017.
-Natel wanted to have their latest, most efficient, fish-safe, and reliable design at this site - their east coast demonstration site.
+Natel wanted to have their latest, most efficient, fish-safe, and reliable design at this site – their east coast demonstration site.
 This project includes upstream and downstream passage facilities for American eel.
 Average annual generation is approximately 65 MWh per year.

 The project operates in run-of-river mode and impounds a 1.6-acre mill pond downstream of Sandy Pond.
 Pond level sensors on the upstream face of the dam send readings to a turbine control system which ensures instantaneous run-of-river operations.
 The project provides a 3 cfs spillway flow to maintain aesthetics of the spillway and keeps the bypassed stream be watered.
 This flow regime is based on conditions stipulated by the US Department of Interior under the FERC license for the project.